GrenDrake/ratvm/docs/ratcode.md

 ### Functions

-Functions are ddclared using the `function` keyword.
+Functions are declared using the `function` keyword.
 They may take multiple arguments, each of which can have a type specified.
-When not specified, the type defauls to any.
+When not specified, the type defaults to Any.
 The types of the values passed to a function are checked at run-time.

-The syntax of statements insidd a function is covered later.
+The syntax of statements inside a function is covered later.

 ```
 function aFunction(arg1 arg2:Integer) {